Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: Empirical Verification

 The evaluation step in NAS, i.e.\ the training and testing of an architecture, can be very noisy \citep{White21a}.
 To evaluate the search efficiency of the SEP crossover without the confounding effects of such noise, a noise-free evaluation function was first employed as the GED between the candidate architecture and the target architecture.
-The global optimum is selected as the target in NAS-bench-101, while the GRU \citep{Cho14} and LSTM \citep{Hochreiter97} models are used as targets in NAS-bench-NLP.
+The global optimum was selected as the target in NAS-bench-101, while the GRU \citep{Cho14} and LSTM \citep{Hochreiter97} models were used as targets in NAS-bench-NLP.
 Because the NAS-bench-NLP is not queryable, the global optimum is unknown.
-However, GRU and LSTM are two known top-performing models in this search space, and can therefore used as a proxy for the global optimum.
+However, GRU and LSTM are two known top-performing models in this search space, and can therefore be used as a proxy for the global optimum.
+Since the RL method discussed in this work is only applicable to NAS-bench-101 space, it is not included in experiments on other benchmarks.

-Figure~\ref{fig:GED-to-opt} compares the performance of random search, the original RE with mutation only, a modified RE augmented with standard crossover, and a modified RE augmented with the SEP crossover.
-The SEP crossover results in significantly better performance than the other two methods, demonstrating its value in practical NAS in noise-free environments.
+Plots (a) and (b) in Figure~\ref{fig:convergence} compare the performance of random search, the original RE with mutation only, a modified RE augmented with standard crossover, RL \citep{Ying19}, and a modified RE augmented with the SEP crossover.
+The SEP crossover performs significantly better than the other methods, demonstrating its value in practical NAS in noise-free environments.
+The experiments using LSTM as the target on NAS-bench-NLP is shown in Figure~\ref{fig:empirical} in Appendix~\ref{subsec:add_noise}, and a similar advantage of the SEP crossover can be observed.
+Note that the standard crossover also performs better than mutation; the population is not very diverse in these experiments and thus most parent graphs are already well aligned for crossover.